2005 Board Meetings and Agendas

 CPA Exam Liaison Report

-Robin A. Clark, CPA, Committee Chair, on the NASBA CBT Examination Symposium held in Washington DC on September 14, 2005.
+Robin Clark, Committee Chair, reported on NASBA's presentation at the 2005 Western Regional Meeting held in June in Alaska concerning the CPA exam.
+Robin announced that she and Rick Sweeney, Executive Director, will attend the NASBA CBT Examination Symposium in Washington DC on September 14, 2005.

-Julia Tai, Committee Chair, reported that she plans to attend some of the Board pre-approved courses on ethics and regulations applicable to the practice of public accounting in Washington State during January 2006.
-Julia asked any Board members who would like to participate to contact her.
-Julia also asked the Board members and staff to advise her of anyone who might like to serve on this Committee.
+Julia Tai reported that Committee Members plan to attend some of the Board pre-approved courses on ethics and regulations applicable to the practice of public accounting in Washington State to ensure the courses are covering the required material.

 Education Rule Review Committee